-I've been a DJ for 20 years.
+I've been a DJ for 25 years.
 Here's how that happened: I'd been singing in metal bands throughout the late 80's and early 90's.
 After about 8 years of it I got kind of discouraged with the business and took a break from bands.
 I tried to branch out a little musically, and started hanging out at nightclub dance parties, which was what most of my friends were into at the time.
 After 8 years doing live shows, I was fairly familiar with nightclubs, so I started doing doorman/bouncer type stuff.
-I began to get really turned onto the mid-90's Industrial/EBM scene and the Gothic subculture.
-New Year's Weekend, 1996, I was at a Science Fiction convention called EveCon, and a friend was booked to DJ the Ballroom Dance Saturday night.
+I began to get really tuned in and turned on to the mid-90's Industrial/EBM scene and the Gothic/Industrial counterculture.
+New Year's Weekend, 1997, I was at a Sci-Fi/Fantasy convention called EveCon, and a friend was booked to DJ the Ballroom Dance Saturday night.
 Trouble was there was a show downtown he didn't want to miss.
 So he asked me to cover for him.
 I knew my way around a mixing board, and I'd been wanting to try the DJ thing.
 Plus, I just got dumped and I figured it would cheer me up.
 So I gave it a whirl.
 Turns out, I didn't do too badly, in fact it was a rush and it was as big a rush as any gig I did as a singer.
 People said nice things, the promoters asked me back, and I never looked back.

 Since then I've spun over 100 venues in 16 states, including a 9 city midwest Tour in 2002.
 If you can name a nightclub in Washington DC, I have probably spun a gig there at some point in the last decade and a half.
 I've had long residencies at a lot of infamous DC parties like Catacomb, Alchemy, BOUND, Resurrection at The Roxy, and Spellbound.
 I have held residencies in Washington DC, Charlotte, North Carolina, Baltimore, Maryland, and toured the Mid-Atlantic and the midwest.